saref/frustration-index-UBQP/README.md

 conda install gurobi

-5-Request an academic license from https://www.gurobi.com/downloads/end-user-license-agreement-academic/ and install the license on following the instructions given on Gurobi license page.
+5-Request an academic license from https://www.gurobi.com/downloads/end-user-license-agreement-academic/ and install the license on your computer following the instructions given on Gurobi license page.

 Completing these steps is explained in the following links (for version 8.1):